 The number of hits shows you the number of results returned by your query.
 This is the count of the total number of log documents that answer the query criteria.

-If you click the Inspect function, you can view the query as sent to Elasticsearch.
+If you click the Inspect function, you can view the query as sent to OpenSearch.
 This is useful if you are using the Logz.io API, for example.